OneOfThePetes/Change-TwitterProfile/README.md

 Change-TwitterProfile

-This PowerShell script currently updates your Twitter name and description to randomly chosen preset values every 30 seconds.
+This PowerShell script currently updates your Twitter name, description, avatar, and banner to randomly chosen preset values every 30 seconds.

 The following name format is applied: